Commence Celebration

 Pike Place Market

 Take in the charm of Pike Place Market, plus an accessible menu of Italian food that leans into local, seasonal ingredients.
 The Pink Door’s dining room exudes atmosphere and its windows look onto Elliott Bay, but if the weather cooperates, the shaded patio is one of the most charming outdoor spaces in town.
-Heads up: The restaurant only accepts reservations for parties of six or smaller.
+Heads up: The restaurant only accepts dinner reservations for parties of six or fewer.

 The Butcher’s Table

-If graduation calls for a steak, Seattle’s beef game doesn’t get any better than this sleek steak house downtown, a sibling to Beecher’s in Pike Place Market.
+If graduation calls for a steak, Seattle’s beef game doesn’t get any better than this sleek steakhouse downtown, a sibling to Beecher’s in Pike Place Market.
 The Butcher’s Table has a more casual dining room on the ground floor, and a moodier, tablecloth vibe on the lower level.
 Steaks are impeccable (the company has its own line of beef) but the menu has tons of non-beef options, a raw bar menu, and creative salads and sides.

 Ray’s Boathouse